 5. Standing desk

 A standing desk design occupies a smaller area compared to many various models.
 Start by identifying a suitable place to place your desk.
 The space below the deck can accommodate a few shelves that you can use as storage.
 Other large office equipment like the printer needs not to stay on the desk but instead in the spaces below it.
 Working while standing is associated with some health benefits, most commonly, low sugar levels and reduced risk of heart disease.
 It also gives you an upright posture by maintaining a straight back and helps keep you alert as you work.
 Standing offices are one of the modern office trends that are widely being embraced all around the globe today.

 6. Get a quiet spot next to the window

 A place next to the window is perfect for those who love working as they peep outside.
 Arrange your desk and working equipment as desired.
 You can hang some wall paintings and pictures to make the corner more appealing to the eye.
 Alternatively, give the space a touch of nature by adding some flowers.
 The feeling of freshness will help keep you focused and entertained on your job.

-Having a well set up home office makes working from home an enjoyable experience.
-However, to help avoid the challenges associated with designing, it is advisable to seek out expert advice from a freelance interior designer in Dubai.
+Having a well set-up home office makes working from home an enjoyable experience.
+However, to help avoid the challenges associated with designing, it is advisable to seek expert advice from a freelance interior designer in Dubai.
 Remember that when working from home, your working space should appear well organized.
 Therefore, you can choose to go paperless with your storage and turn to cloud software like dropbox for record-keeping.
 Wrap up all your cables or invest in a power strip to plug into your outlet for maximum coverage.
 Your office should be comfortable with your standards.
-Avoid copy and paste ideas from other places as your space might not accommodate some of these ideas.
+Avoid copying and pasting ideas from other places as your space might not accommodate some of these ideas.